sekunho/www/blog/posts/deploying-nix-builds-to-fly-io.md

 custom:
     slug: deploying-nix-builds-to-fly-io
     summary: |
-        The current approach Fly.io recommends doing is you write a `Dockerfile` to run build, and run your app, and then when deploying to their platform, they look for it, and do the usual build image, push to their container registry, and deploy it to a machine.
-However, if you've already packaged your application with `nix`, it would be nice to reuse that, and throw it into a docker image somehow instead of having to do a separate build process.
+        The current approach Fly.io recommends doing is you write a Dockerfile to build, and run your app on their platform.
+However, if you've already packaged your application with nix, it would be nice to capitalize on that, and throw it into a docker image somehow instead of having to create a separate build process.

 ---

 # {{ metadata.title }}